xtrime-ru/antizapret-vpn-docker/README.md

   'https://SERVER/?kvn'
 ```

 In an OpenConnect GUI, select the Cisco AnyConnect protocol and enter the same complete URL.
 In Cisco Secure Client/AnyConnect, enter `SERVER/?kvn` in the connection field, connect, and provide the username and password.
-A browser cannot test the VPN endpoint: browsers advertise HTTP ALPN and Caddy routes them to the Dashboard instead of ocserv.
+Port 443 is dedicated to ocserv regardless of ALPN; open the Dashboard at `https://SERVER:444`.

 With a public ACME certificate, no additional certificate setup is needed.
 When the self-signed fallback is active, inspect the active certificate before accepting the client warning: